jessicacousins/react_runner_game/README.md

 # Runner Game - Vite React

+## Website Live at:

+```
+https://underwatergame.netlify.app/
+```

 ## Description

 Vite + React endless runner game with canvas-based gameplay and localStorage persistence, built for desktop and mobile browsers.
 Players choose one of three fish characters with distinct perks, select a tide difficulty, and optionally enable Safe Reef mode.
 Movement is controlled via arrow keys or tapping the top/bottom of the game area on touch devices.
 Glowing bubbles increase score with streak-based combo multipliers, while jellyfish and sharks apply character- and mode-dependent penalties.
 Per-run missions, a daily tide bonus, long-run milestones, and session summaries are tracked locally.

-## Live at:

-```
-https://underwatergame.netlify.app/
-```

 ## License & Attribution